mercadopago/devsite-docs/guides/checkout-api-v2/integrate-stp.en.md

 ```
 ]]]

 The response will show the `pending` status until the buyer completes the payment.
-Also, in the response to the request, the `external_resource_url `parameter will return a URL that contains instructions for the buyer to make the payment.
+Also, in the response to the request, the `payment_method.data.external_resource_url` parameter will return a URL that contains instructions for the buyer to make the payment.
 You can redirect to this same link to complete the payment flow.
 See below for an example response.

 [[[
 ```json